yogin/APPagerController/README.md

     pod "APPagerController"

+## Key Features

+* Titles can be any UIView, not just a simple string
+* Titles can have different widths and heights
+* Supports device orientation changes
+* Delegate gets notified if the current page changes
+* Minimalistic built-in layout and design, allowing greater customization

 ## To-Do

-* specs!
+* Specs, specs and more specs!
-* fix disparity between the 2 progressXXX methods which return different kind of data
+* Fix disparity between the 2 progressXXX methods which return different kind of data
 * ...

 ## Author